 - 1/2 cup edamame

-- 1/4 large sheet nori (seaweed), thinly sliced
+- 1/4 large sheet of nori seaweed, thinly sliced

 - In a medium bowl, stir together the salmon, soy sauce, sesame oil, agave nectar and sriracha.